BottyBott/wavefunction-now/docs/validation_scope.md

 ## Why this strengthens the project

 - **Map vs territory.** Acknowledging limits shows that we treat the wave function as a modelling tool.
-It succeeds only where the empirical correlations confirm it.
+It succeeds only where present-time correlations confirm it.
 - **Present-centered validation.** Each notebook is a present-tense measurement: we run the simulation today, under stated assumptions, and record whether statistical tests agree.
 - **Credibility over dogma.** Declaring success everywhere after a single scenario would be unscientific.
 Documenting the need for fresh validation keeps the project falsifiable and trustworthy.